Reform Party of Canada: Public controversies regarding Reform's policies

-Most of these people were also members of GUARD, were anti-UA, and were generally unsupportive of the Canadian Alliance, seeing it as a political vehicle for a Tory takeover even though the Alliance was dominated by former Reform Party members.
+Related parties

 Provincial wings

 The Reform Party of Canada had two official provincial wings, that were registered by the party to be kept in a mostly dormant state.

 The Reform Party of Ontario ran only one candidate in each election to maintain registration, whilst the Reform Party of Alberta ran candidates in the first two senatorial elections.
 There were also two unaffiliated provincial parties, the Reform Party of British Columbia and the Reform Party of Manitoba.
 While they had no official connection to the federal party, they shared a similar political outlook.
 Both provincial parties are now largely inactive.

 The Reform Party of Canada held close association with the provincial Progressive Conservative parties in Alberta under Ralph Klein and Ontario under Mike Harris which held similar economic policies.
 The Reform Party also supported the populist conservative Saskatchewan Party formed in 1997 as well as the Liberal Party of British Columbia under Gordon Campbell.

+Reform UK

+While there is no direct link between the defunct Canadian federal party and Reform UK, a British political party which has become a serious challenger to the Conservative Party's longstanding the dominant right wing party in the United Kingdom, Reform UK leader Nigel Farage has described himself as a "great admirer" of Manning and claimed the party's current name (changed from Brexit Party in 2020) was largely inspired by Manning's former party.